dbt-labs/docs.getdbt.com/website/blog/2023-06-30-data-vault-2-0-with-dbt-cloud.md

 ---
 title: "Data Vault 2.0 with dbt Cloud"
-description: "Learn how to use dbt to build custom user segments and track them over time."
+description: "When to use, and when not to use Data Vault 2.0 data modeling, and why dbt Cloud is a great choice"
 slug: data-vault-with-dbt-cloud

 authors: [rastislav_zdechovan], [sean_mcintyre]